brooksrogers/dump1090_sdrplus/README.md

 In general everything received from port 30001 is handled exactly like the normal traffic from RTL devices or from file when --ifile is used.

-It is possible to use Dump1090 just as an hub using --ifile with /dev/zero as argument as in the following example:
+It is possible to use dump1090 just as a hub using --ifile with /dev/zero as argument as in the following example:

     ./dump1090 --net-only